KylerWiles7/KylerWiles7.github.io/capstone.md

 ## How do my artifacts contribute to my portfolio?

 My artifacts showcase my ability to implement sofware design/engineering, algorithms/data structures and databases.
 These artifacts were originally part of a project that I worked on in October 2025.
 I was able to enhance this project to showcase how much I have grown as a programmer by implementing these features on a previous project.
 My artifacts also demonstrates my skills with C++ and older programs.
-These artifacts are a culmination of everything I have learned as a student and they are
+These artifacts are a culmination of everything I have learned as a student.
+I have included the enhanced artifacts, original artifacts and a narratives section that go past the surface level of the project.

 ---
 ## 📹 Informal Code Review